valera-rozuvan-archive/angular2-es6-seed/README.md

 The order of parameters to `gulp test` does not matter.

-NOTE: Make sure that the simple HTTP server is running and is serving the application when you run the gulp test command.

 ### Coverage

 To gather coverage status (percent of JavaScript code covered by JS unit tests),